 Now for the best suburbs of Seattle for families…

-The average home value in Clyde Hill was over $2.5M as of late 2019.
+The average home value in Clyde Hill was over $3M as of early 2021.
 Prices can go much higher.
-Though we are also talking about 4 to 8 bedroom homes with 2,000 o 7,000 square feet of living space.
+Though we are also talking about 4 to 8 bedroom homes with 2,000 to 7,000 square feet of living space.

 Choosing from classic and modern architectural designs, with room for a pool and epic views over the lake, mountains and downtown skyline.

 Prices here are expected to rise by another 11.2% by November 2021 according to Zillow.

 If living by the water is what inspires you, then Mercer Island is for you.
 Here you’ll be living right in the middle of Lake Washington.
 While notably less expensive than prestigious Clyde Hill, you’ll find plenty of dock space for your own boat, and some of the most envied views.